sourcifyeth/docs/docs/2. Running Sourcify/1-Running Locally.md

 Infura and Alchemy keys must be formatted as above in `{}`

-See [chains.json](./chains.json) for a full example and to see which chains we monitor ourselves.
+See `./chains.json` for a full example and to see which chains we monitor ourselves.
 You can also use the [chainid.network/chains.json](https://chainid.network/chains.json) to find chains.

 #### Monitor Config

 Optionally you can pass a monitor config in a `config.json` file.
-If you don't, the [default config](src/defaultConfig.js) will be used.
+If you don't, the default config `src/defaultConfig.js` will be used.
 If you leave any field blank, it will be filled with the default config.

 The structure of the file is as such: